builderdev212/rpggenerator/README.md

 An end user would be able to create a story from the text file, or use someone else's story.
 Simplicity on the end user is important to me, as it's what makes a program good.

+## Default stories.
+If you wish to download the stories I have created, download the text files from [here.](https://github.com/builderdev212/rpgstories) Feel free to contribute your own stores if you like. :D